arcebald/Tic-Tac-Toe/README.md

 - I used some wireframe image and click sounds.

-## Approach:
-The main approach to the game is using 2d arrays to make information gathering a bit easy.
-And for checking the win conditions i used loops and ternary operators to check each win condition.
-### How i solved for the winner:
+## Approach and solving for the winner:
-i saved the entire state of the game in a 2d array, then used loops to check each row if it has the same value then alerting an adding scores.
+The main approach to the game is creating div tags in index.html page and playing in java script with the properties of the class atribute to capture the clicked box.
+Iterating through the grid cells I captured the cell and added the class property either X or O to the div tag in HTML.
+I checked the all winner conditions with if-else statements.

 ## Main features:
 - Text changer.
 - Player's score